 Under the framework of the ILO's Social Protection Floors Recommendation (No. 202), in close collaboration with relevant line ministries, the UN sub-working group on the social protection floor in Indonesia and other relevant stakeholders, the ILO conducted an Assessment Based National Dialogue (ABND) in 2012.

-The National Health Insurance (BPJSI): operational since January 2014 with a positive trend in informal sector workers’ adhesion
+A Social Health Insurance (BPJSI): operational since January 2014 with a positive trend in informal sector workers’ adhesion

 Identified as a specific group with very a very low coverage under previous social security schemes, informal sector workers are adhering to the new health system: By March 2014 over one million informal economy workers had registered.
 However, there are over 63 million people working in the informal economy in Indonesia, which means that sustained efforts are needed to close the gap.

-BPJS II, under design and expected for July 2015
+A new pension scheme, under design and expected for July 2015

 A new public pension scheme is under design and is expected to be implemented by BPJS Ketenagakerjaan (the administrative body in charge of "income security" including old-age pension, work-related accident benefit and death benefit) in July 2015.